Yellow Stream: Certificate in Attachment-Based Play Therapy

-- Theoretical knowledge of attachment organization and how it surfaces in the attachment behaviors and sequences of children.
+- Demonstrate theoretical knowledge of attachment organization and how it surfaces in the attachment behaviors and sequences of children in play therapy

-- An understanding of the primary relational domains in attachment-based play therapy
+- Describe the primary relational domains in attachment-based play therapy

-- An appreciation for the impact of relational trauma and the role of the adult attachment system in parent-child work in the play therapy setting
+- Discuss the impact of relational trauma and the role of the adult attachment system in parent-child work in the play therapy setting

-- An understanding of screening-assessment strategies, including parent script interviews and parent-child observations in attachment-based play therapy
+- Discuss screening-assessment strategies, including parent script interviews and parent-child observations in attachment-based play therapy

-- An understanding of how to engage parents in the treatment process in the play therapy setting
+- Describe how to engage parents in the treatment process in the play therapy setting

-- An appreciation of the critical factors in treatment planning and the stages of treatment in attachment-based play therapy
+- List the critical factors in treatment planning and the stages of treatment in attachment-based play therapy

-- A practical understanding of how to monitor treatment outcomes and provide feedback to parents and third parties
+- Describe how to monitor treatment outcomes and provide feedback to parents and third parties in play-based therapy

-- An understanding of how to adapt play-based interventions for specific referral issues in attachment related work in the play therapy setting
+- Describe how to adapt play-based interventions for specific referral issues in attachment related work in the play therapy setting

 - Experiential learning activities